Hayhurst Neighborhood Association Boundaries

-Hayhurst Neighborhood History
+Hayhurst Neighborhood Association

 The first group of people to settle in the Hayhurst neighborhood were pioneers from the mid-west.
 They settled here in the mid-1800’s when the area was heavily forested and wild.
 The area had no roads and no good way to communicate with Portland.
 The settlers regularly saw deer and bear and had frequent contact with Native Americans.
 At this time Hayhurst was part of the larger community of Hillsdale.